 Source and more info Wikipedia.

-What's your Amt Model Kits worth?
+What's your Amt Model Kits worth in 2021?
 Here are some recently sold items.